Custom executes are executables or batch scripts that can be run during a package transaction.

 Every custom execute can define arguments to be passed into the executable.
 These can be literal arguments or macros surrounded by the % character.

+Arguments can contain macros surrounded by the % character.
 Macros will be replaced when invoking the custom execute.
-In the example below, the path to the public desktop replaces %desktop% and a 1 or a 0 replaces %rebootpending%, indicating whether the package will require a reboot to install properly.
+In the example below, %desktop% will be replaced with the path to the public desktop and %rebootpending% will be replaced with a 1 or 0 indicating whether a reboot is required.